The story of Purim, celebrated by Jews worldwide Thursday and Friday.

 Esther was forced to join King Ahasuerus harem to participate in the contest of who would become the king’s new wife.
 The harem was an intense process for the woman from the kingdom, where they were trained and pampered in perfumes, oils and lotions in preparation for the King’s choosing.

 When choosing, King Ahasuerus was taken by Esther’s beauty and married her, making her Queen Esther of Persia.

-Shortly after their marriage, Mordechai overheard a plot by the King’s chamberlains to assassinate King Ahasuerus.
-Mordechai reported the plot to the king, who had them hanged as traitors to the kingdom.
+Shortly after their marriage, Mordecai overheard a plot by the King’s chamberlains to assassinate King Ahasuerus.
+Mordecai reported the plot to the king, who had them hanged as traitors to the kingdom.